donpowers/Tic-Tac-Toe-Client/README.md

 ##Game approach

-My approach was a concept that is often talked about at work, Minimum Vialbe Product or MVP.
+My approach was a concept that is often talked about at work, Minimum Viable Product or MVP.
 The goal is have a product with the minimal features, so that users feedback can be recieved early, allowing adjustments to be made, with minimal work upfront.
 Looking at the requirements I created a simple wireframe.
 Next I created user stories from the requirements based from the User's perspective.
 I started out with a basic UI, building the sign up and sign in user stories.
-We were just introduced to bootstrap, so I wanted to use some of these componets.
+We were just introduced to bootstrap, so I wanted to use some of these components.
 I thought I had followed what we had done in class when working with sigup/in, giving each input the proper ID so that it could be read in via the helper function getFormFields.
 Well I missed the critical part 'form' tag.
 After much